Artelia/NIMPHS/docs/source/documentation/installation_guide/windows.rst

     .. important::
         If you have **administrator privileges** then you can install Blender globally.
-        If not, we recomend you to **install a portable version** otherwise you may not be able to install python dependencies correctly.
+        If not, we recommend you to **install a portable version** otherwise you may not be able to install python dependencies correctly.